openlegend/core-rules/core/SRD.md

 blinding powder.
 Whatever the source and whatever the effect, your enemies cower before your legendary attack. \newline

-**Effect:** Choose one bane that you can invoke and that has a duration of "resist ends".
-When a target uses the Resist action to shake off your invocation of the chosen bane, they roll two d20s and use the lower die.
+**Effect:** Choose one bane that you can invoke that has a duration of "resist ends".
+When a target uses the Resist action to shake off your invocation of the chosen bane, they have disadvantage 1.

 ## Reactionary Berserker